 2) You can go with Windows API CreateFileW() - as current RS code is apparently using Windows API, that might be less intrusive.

 For converting utf8 to wide, you can also check the glib way:

 The 1) has some limitations like max 500 files can be opened at a time, no rename on open files etc, I'm not sure whether it is an issue for RS.
 The 2) is more versatile from that point of view, but I guess a little bit more work.

-#8 Updated by Roman Lebedev about 2 years ago
+#8 Updated by Roman Lebedev over 2 years ago

 - % Done changed from 20 to 100